Chest Tube for a Collapsed Lung

 What Is a Chest Tube?

-A chest tube is a sterile, flexible plastic tube placed into the chest cavity to remove air, blood, or fluid.
-Think of it less as a weapon and more as a controlled drainage system.
-Its job is simple: allow what does not belong there to escape.
+A chest tube is a sterile, flexible plastic tube placed into the pleural space to evacuate air, blood, or fluid.
+It is not aggressive theater.
+It is a pressure relief system.
+Its purpose is to restore normal chest mechanics by allowing what should not be there to drain out.

 Where Does It Go?